How To Get a Job in Japan (Plus Latest POEA Jobs)

 10. Painters

-Job Overview: Painters are manual laborers who apply decorative paint finishes to surfaces such as wood, metal, and plastic.
-Painters might be required to be skilled in brush, spray-painting, or other tools depending on the surface they are painting on.
+Job Overview: Painters are manual laborers who apply decorative paint finishes to wood, metal, and plastic surfaces.
+Depending on their painting surface, painters might be required to be skilled in the brush, spray-painting, or other tools.
 They are currently in demand in the construction, shipbuilding, electronics, and aviation industries.

 Average Salary: JPY 2,106.69/hr